Abdominal Imaging Fellowship

 Electives are flexible and tailored to match the interests of the fellow.
 Our past fellows have taken advantage of available electives in neuroradiology, pediatric radiology, interventional radiology, mammography, nuclear medicine, cardiac imaging, and thoracic imaging.

-Fellows who are interested in teaching are encouraged to create didactic lectures of their topic(s) of choice to present to our radiology residents during the year at noon conference.
+Fellows often present to our radiology residents at our division’s informal noon teaching sessions, which are designed to show the day’s most interesting and challenging cases from across all modalities.
+Fellows interested in teaching and education are encouraged to create didactic lectures of their topic(s) of choice to present to our radiology residents during the year at morning/noon conference.

 As per the Society of Chairs of Academic Radiology Departments (SCARD), we cannot accept applications or offer an opportunity to interview with our program until August 1, 2022.
 This date is subject to change depending on updates from SCARD.
 Please visit the SCARD website for the most up to date information on fellowship interview and offer timeline policies.

 Applications will be reviewed starting August 1, 2022 and applicants will be selected for interviews on a rolling basis.
 Virtual interviews begin on November 7, 2022.
 An interview is required before an offer for a fellowship position can be formally extended to a candidate.
 Our abdominal fellowship program has signed a pledge agreeing to adhere to the SCARD guidelines for this fellowship season.